Sometimes a foreign show starts being dubbed, but for some reason the dub is dropped before the end of the actual show.

 - An older dub of the same series from Streamline Pictures suffered this even worse, since they were only able to dub the two episodes Hayao Miyazaki directed.
 There were plans for more, but they could never find a TV station willing to pick it up.
 Granted, their efforts covered episodes Geneon never got to, but even if you're willing to put the two dubs together, this leaves only 81 episodes dubbed overall.

-- The English dub of Hamtaro didn't translate almost two hundred episodes and all of the movies.
+- The English dub of Hamtaro only covered 104 episodes of the 296-episode TV series.

 - The English dub of Lyrical Nanoha only covered the first two seasons.
 Nothing from StrikerS onward was ever officially translated.